 Researchers found the plutonium has resulted in the continued release of radiation into the environment, where it’s absorbed and ingested by humans, animals and plant life.
 While more research is needed regarding the breakdown of these particles and the impact of weather on their release, the study overall is a guide for environmental protection.

 The contamination has caused long-term health effects

 Such exposure isn’t absorbed through the skin.
-It occurs through breathing, eating, and drinking contaminated material, meaning those affected are likely getting it from local resources.
+It occurs through breathing, eating and drinking contaminated material, meaning those affected are likely getting it from local resources.

+Since they were granted access to the land again, the local Indigenous people have faced numerous emotional, social and physical hardships.
 Food grown near the site is too dangerous to consume, and many find plants are unable to survive in the now-sterile soil.
-They hope the study will allow supports to be put in place that will not only protect the environment, but also address the health issues they face.
+They hope the study will allow for support measures to be put in place to not only protect the environment, but also address the health issues they face.

 More from us: The Nuclear War Between Russia and China That Almost Happened

 While the Australian government agreed in 2017 to provide increased healthcare for Indigenous people and veterans affected by the nuclear testing conducted at Maralinga, more is needed to ensure the land becomes safe for future habitation and use.